• 1.jpg

 Can the awnings be used in the rain?

-Can the awnings withstand wind and stormy weather?
+Can the awnings handle wind and stormy weather?

-About as well as a toddler withstands a visit to the dentist - rather not at all, but if it really must, then with caution and under close parental supervision.
+About as well as a toddler can handle a visit to the dentist – rather not at all, but if it really must, then with caution and under close adult supervision.
 OK seriously, they can withstand light winds, but when it gets uncomfortable for your guests, rather move indoors and retract the awning.
-No awning can withstand strong wind or gusts, so never leave it out unsupervised when there is a chance sudden changes of weather.
+No awning should be exposed to strong wind or gusts, so never leave it out unsupervised when there is a chance of sudden changes in weather.

 Can I install the awning myself?